Allenpandas/Allenpandas/README.md

 ### Hi there 👋 I'm [Aaron Wu](https://github.com/Allenpandas)!
 You can also call me Allenpandas🐼.

-I received the Master’s degree in software engineering from [Beijing Jiaotong Univeresity](https://www.bjtu.edu.cn/) in 2022.
-Now, I am a Ph.D. candidate of cyber security in [Beijing Jiaotong University](https://www.bjtu.edu.cn/).
+I am a Ph.D. candidate of cyber security in [Beijing Jiaotong University](https://en.bjtu.edu.cn/).
 My research interests are at the intersection of artificial intelligence and computer security.
 More specifically, I am interested both in using machine learning to improve software security and in improving security, reliability and robustness of the machine learning models themselves.

 <p align="center"> 🔭 <a href="https://github.com/Allenpandas" target="_blank">View My Website</a></p>